arasila/wos_conformal/README.md

 More information about our team: https://sites.gtiit.edu.cn/rasilagroup/

 Copyright, 2024, developers and Guangdong Technion - Israel Institute of Technology.
-Licenced under conditions of the MIT Open Source License: https://opensource.org/license/mit
+Licenced under conditions of the GNU GPL License version 3.0 or later: https://www.gnu.org/licenses/gpl-3.0.html